Mauritania Travel Information

 Malaria is a problem in the southern provinces and some form of prophylaxis is recommended for all travellers in the south; however, there is no malaria risk in the provinces of Adrar, Dakhlet-Nouadhibou, Inchiri and Tiris Zemmour.
-A yellow fever vaccination is required for travellers arriving from countries with a risk of yellow fever transmission, and is recommended for all travellers.
+A yellow fever vaccination is required for travellers arriving from countries with a risk of yellow fever transmission, and is recommended for all travellers visiting regions south of the Sahara in Mauritania.
 A vaccination for meningococcus is recommended for all travellers during the dry season, between November and June.
 Vaccinations are also recommended for hepatitis A, hepatitis B and typhoid, and travellers are generally advised to be up to date on vaccinations for polio, MMR (measles, mumps, rubella) and tetanus-diphtheria.
 Travellers who will be coming into contact with bats, or may be at risk of animal bites, should consider a rabies vaccination.

 Travellers should not drink tap water in Mauritania unless it has been boiled, filtered or chemically disinfected, and should avoid ice in beverages.
 Don't eat fruit and vegetables unless they have been cooked or peeled, and eat all cooked meals while still hot.

 Medical facilities in Mauritania are limited and visitors should ensure that they have comprehensive travel and health insurance.
-Basic medical care is available in the capital, but nonexistent elsewhere.
+Basic medical care is available in the capital.
 Most doctors and hospitals will expect payment in cash, regardless of whether you have travel health insurance.
 Visitors should take along any medication they may need, in its original packaging and accompanied by a signed and dated letter from a doctor detailing what the medicine is and why it is needed.

 A tip of 12 to 15 percent is expected in restaurants in Mauritania, if no service fee has been added to the bill.
 Hotel service staff and taxi drivers welcome small tips.

 Although crime levels are not too high in Mauritania, terrorism is an ongoing concern.
 The UK Foreign Office advises against all travel to the provinces of Tiris Zemmour, Adrar, Tagant, Hodh el Chargui, Dakhlet-Nouadhibou and Inchiri due to a high threat from terrorism.
 They advise against all but essential travel to the rest of the country, including the capital, Nouakchott.
 Since 2008 more than 25 foreigners have been kidnapped by terrorist groups in the Sahel region, which includes Mauritania.
-The US Department of State also warns its citizens of the risk from terrorism in Mauritania, advising against all non-essential travel to the border regions of southeastern Mauritania, the eastern half of the Assaba region, the eastern half of the Tagant region, the eastern half of the Adrar region, and the Zemmour region of northern Mauritania because of the security risk.
+The US Department of State also warns its citizens of the risk from terrorism in Mauritania, advising against travel to large swathes of the country because of the security risk.
 They advise foreigners travelling outside of urban areas to move only in a convoy with an experienced guide and reliable vehicles.
 No travel should be undertaken after dark.